WHY CHOOSE US: Our Guides

 Oscar is a co-founder and co-owner and of Fly Fishing Patagonia.
 His organizational skills and level of professionalism assure our international guests they have made the right choice with Fly Fishing Patagonia.
 Oscar grew up in Buenos Aires where he spent the weekends with his father fishing for Golden Dorado on the Corriente River.
 As a teenager, he traveled several times to fish in Patagonia.
 In the early 90’s he had a fishing shop in Buenos Aires but gave it up in 1993 to be a guide and live in Patagonia.
 Oscar has worked in Italy, Mexico, British Columbia and fished in Cuba, Colorado, New York, Florida, Chile and Venezuela.
 His ability to catch fish is uncanny and his guiding skills are simply unbeatable.
 His lightheartedness can brighten the gloomiest fishing day with a laid back smile and a “No problem” attitude.
 Oscar travels within Argentina quite a bit, overseeing our Patagonia trout fishing operation as well as our Golden Dorado and wing shooting operations in Corrientes.

-At the same time Martin first picked up a fly rod, he also became interested in photography.
-In November 2012, Martin will have his second photo exhibit in Bariloche.
+When Martin first picked up a fly rod, he also became interested in photography.
+In November 2012, Martin had his second photo exhibit in Bariloche.
 He shoots a Nikon D40, lenses 18-55 y 70-300.
 During the winter months, Martin works at the Bariloche ski resort much like our guides Alex, Nico and Adrian.

 Martin is the brother of our ever so valuable and beloved office manager, Maluly Ferreyra.

 After several years working the check-in counters for several Argentina airlines, Maluly began working for us managing our office in Argentina.
 Since 2006, she has handled our accounting, payroll, weekly schedules and reservations of all kinds.
 She is also in charge of buying all the food for our multi-day float trips.
 She is behind the scenes making sure all gets done, from the critical to the nitty gritty.
-Maluly, her husband Adrian, daughter Martina and yellow lab Blake, are all waiting a new addition to their family, due in mid December.
-Congratulations!
+Maluly, her husband Adrian along with their two daughters and huge yellow lab, Blake live in Bariloche.

 Justiniano Campa (Justi)